QAEZZ/DSTP/README.md

 # Digital Sound Transfer Protocol (DSTP)

-Uses custom implementation of MFSK.
+Uses custom implementation of MFSK 4.
 Not even sure if I implemented it correctly, but it works. \
 Example signal in `src/signals`. \
 Video of CLI in `docs`.